espocrm/documentation/docs/development/di.md

 * loader classes in `\Espo\Core\Loaders` namespace (can be customized in `\Espo\Custom\Core\Loaders`);
 * metadata (app > containerServices).

-Container is available in Controller classes.
+*Container* instance is available in Controller classes.

 Usage in controller class: